So much potential energy is going to waste.

 Renewable energy is already in big demand in several states.
 The nation’s digester landscape, however, is “a patchwork from state to state and from energy company to energy company,” Voell said.
 “Policies are all over the board.”

-has successfully encouraged more development and adoption of anaerobic digestion technology.
+AgSTAR has successfully encouraged more development and adoption of anaerobic digestion technology.
 It’s an outreach program designed to reduce methane emissions from livestock waste management operations by promoting the use of biogas recovery systems.
 But AgSTAR can’t do it alone.

 Wisconsin, which is home to the most manure digesters with 25 in operation, has also worked to smooth the process, particularly with an easier interconnection to the energy grid.

 Policy is tightening in California, however.
 The state has 14 dairy (and one heifer) manure digesters in operation.
-Voell says California has the opportunity for 900 digesters at dairies with 500 cows or more.
+Voell says California has the opportunity for 900 digesters at dairies with 500 or more cows.
 But most of the state’s dairies are located in the Central Valley, which has some of the worst air quality in the nation.
 State regulators oppose any new sources of nitrogen oxide (NOx) emissions in the valley.
 As a result, regulatory hurdles and concerns over the NOx emissions from digesters’ energy-creating equipment are stalling more development there.

 But hope exists for digester expansion nationwide.
 For starters, says Hogge, agencies like USDA and the Environmental Protection Agency, are starting to recognize the digester obstacles.
 That should help.

 Moreover, the digester industry just this year formed the American Biogas Council to promote digester technology and benefits and to help legislators in Washington, D.C., understand what digesters offer.
-(See my video interview with ABC board member Melissa Van Ornum of GHD Anaerobic Digesters.)

 More is needed.
 Federal and state subsidies could boost digester development, Voell said.
 Fossil fuels and ethanol have benefitted from government help.
 “Producing energy from biogas is difficult,” he said.
 “It needs a level playing field.”